-- Forest Practices Tribunal – The Tribunal is an independent body responsible for determining appeals brought under the Act, including applications for PTRs or appeals regarding a Forest Practices Plan.
+- Forestry Practices Stream of the Tasmanian Civil and Administrative Tribunal – The Tribunal is an independent body responsible for determining appeals brought under the Act, including applications for PTRs or appeals regarding a Forest Practices Plan.
 Rights of third parties to appeal to the Tribunal are very limited.

-You can find current information on the composition of the Tribunal, and the Forest Practices Authority at the FPA website.
+You can find current information on the composition of the Board of the Forest Practices Authority at the FPA website.